marhoy/nrk-download/README.md

 If you do both at the same time, the option from the command line will take precedence.

 If you don't know how to define an environment variable under your operating system, try to Google `create environment variable` and the name of you operating system.
-(Under Linux and MacOS, you would want to edit your `~/.bash_profile`)
+(Under Linux and macOS, you would want to edit your `~/.bash_profile`)

 # Installing
 The nrkdownload package and its requirements can be installed in several ways, depending on whether you want to just use it or whether you want to change the code.
 And since it is compatible with both Python 2 and 3, you can decide under what version of Python you want to run it.

 ## All operating systems
+This tool is compatible with both Python 2 and 3.
+But unless you have other reasons to use Python 2, I will encourage you to use the latest version of Python 3.x.

 In general, you should try to avoid installing python packages as root (Administrator), and keep your global Python-installation clean (and under control of you OS package manager (like rpm or deb)).
 This can be achieved in several ways:

 1. Install Python packages under your own home-directory by passing the `--user` option to the `pip` installer.
 2. Install your own user-specific Python distribution, where you can later install packages.
 [Anaconda](https://www.continuum.io/downloads) is a good choice.
 It also has good support for environments (see next).
-3. Create a virtual environment using [standard Python](https://docs.python.org/3/tutorial/venv.html) or [conda](https://conda.io/docs/using/envs.html) (used by Anaconda) and install packages in there.
+3. Create a virtual environment using [standard Python](https://docs.python.org/3/tutorial/venv.html) or [conda](https://conda.io/docs/using/envs.html) (used by Anaconda) and install packages in that environment.

 ## Special considerations for MacOS (OS X)
 MacOS comes by default with an installation of Python 2.7.
 You can decide to go with this (i.e. not installing Anaconda as mentioned above).
-In order to install packages you need the package installer `pip`, and under MacOS `pip` is not installed by default.
+In order to install packages you need the package installer `pip`, and under macOS `pip` is not installed by default.
 You can install it by typing `sudo easy_install pip`.
 In order to utilize the `--user` scheme described above, you must also add `~/Library/Python/2.7/bin` to your $PATH (edit your `~/.bash_profile`).
 This enables installed Python scripts (like nrkdownload) to be available in the Terminal.

 Also, if you get an `UnicodeEncodeError`, add the following line to your  `~/.bash_profile`:
 `export LC_CTYPE=en_US.UTF-8`